aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 - Elements are added based on their natural order or a specified comparator.
 The tree self-balances after each insertion.

+##### Retrieving an Element

+In a `TreeMap`, elements are stored in a sorted order.
+The `get()` method retrieves elements based on the key by performing a binary search in the underlying Red-Black Tree structure.
+The keys are compared according to their natural ordering or a custom comparator.

+Below is the internal working of the `contains()` method:

+- The `containsKey()` method performs a binary search using the key.
+- The key is compared using the `compareTo()` method (or a custom `Comparator` if provided).
+- If the element is found, `true` is returned; otherwise, `false`.
+- The time complexity for the `contains()` method in a `TreeMap` is O(log n), where n is the number of elements in the map.

 ##### Removing an Element

 - Elements are located based on their order, and the tree self-balances after the element is removed.